Kelley Spelman - Director

 The truth is I just love to exercise!
 Recently, I earned a spot on the USA team to compete in the International Aquathlon in Chicago, September 2015.

-Brian Phillips, Fitness Manager
+Brian Phillips, Senior Administrative Manager

 I earned my Master’s degree in Wellness Management in 2010 and my Bachelor’s degree in Exercise and Fitness Management in 2006, both from the University of Central Oklahoma.
 I am certified as a personal trainer through the National Strength and Conditioning Association.
 I am also a member of the American College of Sports Medicine.